-By default, an "anonymous" user will be created under the User Manager.
-The default anonymous user will have download and upload-only access to the "c:\ftproot" directory as their root drive.
+By default, an anonymous user will be created under the User Manager.
+The default anonymous user will have download and upload-only access to the "C:\ftproot" directory as their root drive.
 This directory will be created if it does not already exist.
-Leaving the defaults checked creates the standard anonymous user for Cerberus FTP Server.
-Please note, the default settings for the anonymous user allow anyone to connect to your FTP server, without specifying a password.
+Please note, the default settings for the anonymous user allow anyone to connect to your FTP server without specifying a password.
 Using the default settings, anyone can view and download any file from your "C:\ftproot" directory and any subdirectories of that directory.
 To disallow anonymous access to Cerberus FTP Server, uncheck the "Create Initial user" box and the anonymous user will not be added.

-To further customize the added user, or to manage additional users, go to the User Manager after the "Getting Started" wizard has finished.
+You can further customize the newly added user, or create and manage additional users, through the User Manager after the "Getting Started" wizard has finished.